-We have been making this cake for years and it never fails to please every crowd.
+We have been making this cake for years, after my good friend Chris shared it with me, and it never fails to please every crowd.
 The chocolate flavor is enhanced by the Kahlua in the batter and the sauce that is soaked into the cake as it cools.
 The chocolate flavor is intense and the cake feels like a treat, yet it is not super sweet.
 The cake is moist on the inside, with an ever so slight crust on the outside from the sauce which makes it texturally satisfying in addition to tasting divine.
 It is simple to make (taking advantage of a boxed cake mix as a base) and yet feels special.
 An especially pretty bundt pan, like the one we used (available here on Amazon), helps up the special factor.
 It is especially nice to serve in the winter as a dusting of powdered sugar gives it a festive feel.

 We also love the fact that is lasts well for a few days afterwards in an air-tight container - making for great snacking.
 And to be honest, the cake (and leftovers) is great any time of day, as a dessert to lunch or dinner, as an addition to brunch or for afternoon tea and even for breakfast.
 Yes, on occasion I have been know to have cake for breakfast, doesn't everyone?

 1 box Devil’s food cake mix (ideally an organic mix; substitute any good chocolate flavors)